ahmeddifg/JenkinsInsideDocker/README.md

 * 6-) new you can unlock jenkins" by execute " cat /var/jenkins_home/secrets/initialAdminPassword"
       and copy the content and paste into jenkins page.

+  To get insight about how this jenkins is build check out pipline/dockerfile there